Micronesia: Climate

 The region has a tropical marine climate moderated by seasonal northeast trade winds.
 There is little seasonal temperature variation.
 The dry season runs from December or January to June and the rainy season from July to November or December.
-Because of the location of some islands, the rainy season can sometimes include typhoons.
+Because of the location of some islands, the rainy season can also include typhoons.
+Micronesia has a hot and humid climate, between 30-32 °C with night lows of around 23-25 °C.